How to Show or Hide Drive Letters in Windows 11 File Explorer

 Summary

-You can manage drive letters in Windows 11 using Folder Options, the Registry, or Disk Management.
+Drive letters in Windows 11 can be managed using Folder Options, the Registry, or Disk Management.
 Whether you want a clean look or need to hide specific drives, these methods provide full control.
 Always use caution when editing registry keys or using command-line tools like Diskpart.

 Why do my drive letters disappear after a Windows update?